MadBomber/aia/docs/directives-reference.md

 - Requires a multi-model or network configuration

 ### `/decompose`
-Decompose the next prompt into parallel sub-tasks.
-The prompt is broken into independent pieces, each solved separately, then the results are combined.
+Decompose the next prompt into independent, concurrently-executable sub-tasks.
+The prompt is analyzed by a coordinator model, broken into pieces that have **no dependencies on each other**, each solved in parallel via `Async::Barrier`, and the results synthesized into a single response.

 **Syntax**: `/decompose`